V-Sekai/manuals/decisions/20220131-elixir-desktop-uro.md

-# Make a desktop version of Uro for ease of development.
+# Proposed: Make a desktop version of Uro for ease of development.

 - Status: proposed <!-- draft | rejected | accepted | deprecated | superseded by -->
 - Deciders: V-Sekai,fire,